 - The Barnum Public Schools recognize the following as valid student absences.

 - Written, pre-approved absences

 - School initiated or authorized functions/extracurricular activities and actions such as suspensions, dismissal by the school nurse for illness,

 Anytime a parent knows their child is going to be absent, for an entire day or more the High School Office must be notified, and a pre-excused permission slip must be picked up.
 Family vacations and extended periods of time away from school must go through the pre-excused procedure.

 The attendance policy has been implemented to provide maximum educational support for students and their families and to attempt to provide every student in our school district with a successful educational experience.

 A student must be in school by 12:00 noon to attend extracurricular activities for that day.
 If a student leaves school during the day and has not been in class attendance for ½ day, or if a student leaves school because of sickness he/she cannot return to participate or attend extracurricular activities that day.
 If a student violates this rule he/she will be assigned 2 hours of detention.
 The only exceptions will be emergencies or prearrangement made with the administration.
 In each case, the parent or guardian must contact the administration.

-Students who arrive tardy to school are to report directly to the office for an admission/tardy slip.
+Students who arrive tardy to school are to report directly to the office for admission.
 Three unexcused tardies to school will earn one hour of detention.
 Students are expected to be in the classroom and ready to learn when class begins.
 Students who do not do this will be counted as tardy by the teacher.
 Three tardies to class constitute one unexcused absence in a course.